Get started above.

 Nausea will likely take effect at this point.
 The drinker will likely have the appearance of a sloppy drunk.

 You may experience total mental confusion and need assistance with walking.
 Blackouts are possible alongside nausea and vomiting.

 During this level of intoxication, you will likely suffer alcohol poisoning and potentially lose consciousness.

 At this BAC level you may fall into a coma, or possible death due to respiratory arrest.
 This is a potentially fatal level of alcohol intake.

 To gain a better understanding about BAC dissipation rates, take a look at our alcohol metabolism guide which provides further information about how long alcohol stays in your system.

-This BAC calculator is for information purposes only.
+This BAC calculator is for entertainment purposes only.
 There are many variables that mean this tool cannot fully determine your BAC level, and therefore whether an individual is able to lawfully drive a vehicle.
-We strongly suggest that if you have any alcohol in your body - You Should Not Drive.
+We strongly suggest that if you have any alcohol in your body: do not drive.

 By using this tool, you acknowledge that any information presented may contain inaccuracies or errors and we expressly exclude liability for any such inaccuracies or errors to the fullest extent permitted by law.